nordic-institute/X-Road-development/TEST_WORKFLOW.md

 - transparency and openness
 - broader community of developers
 - use of software development best practice
-- clear communication among Partners as well as other stakeholders in the X-Road development process
+- clear communication among Partners as well as other stakeholders in the X-Road test development process
 - innovation.

 1.4 Adherence to this policy are made legally binding to Vendors by inclusion of appropriate stipulations in contracts between Partners and Vendors.
 Vendor in context of this policy is a firm or other organisation performing development work by assigment of a Partner.